pfitzer/kunena-discord/README.md

 [![release](https://img.shields.io/github/v/release/pfitzer/kunena-discord.svg)](https://github.com/pfitzer/kunena-discord/releases)
 [![license](https://img.shields.io/github/license/pfitzer/kunena-discord)](https://github.com/pfitzer/kunena-discord/blob/master/LICENSE)

 A [Kunena](https://www.kunena.org/) plugin to send new posts to a Discord channel.
+You can set up to 10 Discord channels and choose from your Kunena categories on which channel should be post.

 See Discord [documentation](https://support.discordapp.com/hc/en-us/articles/228383668-Intro-to-Webhooks) on how to use webhooks.